The Geometric Unitary Kudla Conjecture: The vector-valued and higher cogenus case

 \begin{proof} [Proof of \fref{Theorem}{mainthm:convergence}] We show the theorem by induction on the cogenus.
 If~$h = 1$, then \fref{Theorem}{thm:convergence_scalar_valued_cogenus_one} in conjunction with \fref{Lemma}{la:convergence_implies_convergence_cusp_forms} and \fref{Proposition}{prop:reduction_to_scalar_weights_trivial_type} proves the theorem.

 Assume now that~$h > 1$ and that the theorem is true for cogenus less than~$h$.
 By \fref{Lemma}{la:convergence_implies_convergence_cusp_forms} and \fref{Proposition}{prop:reduction_to_scalar_weights_trivial_type} we may reduce to the scalar-valued cuspidal case.
-Fix a symmetric formal Fourier--Jacobi series~$f$.
-Applying \fref{Proposition}{prop:reduction_to_lower_cogenus} we find that its cogenus~$h-1$ Fourier--Jacobi coefficient~$\psi_{m'}$ of index~$m'$ in~\eqref{eq:def:sub_fourier_jacobi_coefficient} decomposes as~$\sum_{\mu'} \td{f}_{\mu'}\, \theta_{m',\mu'}$, where the sum runs over~$\mu' \in \disc(m')^{g-h+1}$ and~$(\td{f}_{\mu'})_{\mu'}$ is a symmetric formal Fourier--Jacobi series of cogenus~$1$.
-This allows us to invoke the base case of the induction and conclude that~$\psi_{m'}$ is a Hermitian Jacobi form for all~$m'$.
-In other words, $f$ is a symmetric formal Fourier--Jacobi series of cogenus~$h-1$.
+Fix a scalar-valued, cuspidal symmetric formal Fourier--Jacobi series~$f$.
+If~$m'$ is totally positive definite, applying \fref{Proposition}{prop:reduction_to_lower_cogenus} we find that its cogenus~$h-1$ Fourier--Jacobi coefficient~$\psi_{m'}$ of index~$m'$ in~\eqref{eq:def:sub_fourier_jacobi_coefficient} decomposes as~$\sum_{\mu'} \td{f}_{\mu'}\, \theta_{m',\mu'}$, where the sum runs over~$\mu' \in \disc(m')^{g-h+1}$ and the vector~$(\td{f}_{\mu'})_{\mu'}$ is a symmetric formal Fourier--Jacobi series of cogenus~$1$.
+This allows us to invoke the base case of the induction and conclude that~$\psi_{m'}$ is a Hermitian Jacobi form for all totally positive definite~$m'$.
+Since~$f$ is cuspidal, this comprises all nonzero~$\psi_{m'}$.
+In other words,~$f$ is a symmetric formal Fourier--Jacobi series of cogenus~$h-1$.
 By the induction hypothesis, it converges and is a Hermitian modular form as desired. \end{proof}

-\section{Application to the Kudla conjecture}
+\section{Application to the Kudla Conjecture}

-We start by revisiting the generating series of special cycles for unitary groups~$\U{p,1}$.
+We start by revisiting the generating series of special cycles for unitary groups.
 This generating series has been defined in various places, including work of Kudla~\cite{kudla-1997,kudla-2021} and work of Liu~\cite[Section~3]{liu-2011a}, where it was shown that the generating series in the unitary case is a symmetric formal Fourier--Jacobi series in the sense of this work.
 Liu, however, did not provide separate expressions for the Fourier--Jacobi coefficients, which merely appear as subexpressions of his equations~(3-5) and~(3-6).
-Further, Liu handles the case of CM fields, while we focus on the special case of imaginary quadratic fields.
+Further, Liu relies on the adelic language, while we have chosen the number field setting, which is sufficient to capture the convergence question that we address.
 For this reason, we prefer to recast the argument of Liu in the more classical language of Zhang's thesis~\cite{zhang-2009}, which gives us the opportunity to translate the adelic expansions of Liu to those of the present work.
-We will crucially invoke the analogue of the pullback formula in~\cite{liu-2011a} and the base case~$g = 1$ due to Liu and, independently, Hofmann~\cite{hofmann-2014}.
+We will crucially invoke the analogue of the pullback formula and the base case~$g = 1$, both due to Liu~\cite{liu-2011a}.